2021 Adoption Tax Credit

-With the tax filing season quickly approaching, the Internal Revenue Service recommends taxpayers take time now to determine if they are eligible for important tax credits.
+The 2021 tax filing season is upon us!
+The Internal Revenue Service recommends taxpayers take time to determine if they are eligible for important tax credits.
 Many of our adoptive families will be applying for the Adoption Tax Credit.
-With that in mind, we have compiled some basic information about the 2020 adoption tax credit
+With that in mind, we have compiled some basic information about the 2021 adoption tax credit.

 If you have done any research into adoption financing, you’ve probably heard about the Federal Adoption Tax Credit.
 But what exactly is this credit, and how does it work?